PNg-HA/AWS_Workshop_StrengthenWAF/content/3-Remediate/3.6/_index.md

 ![1.1](/images/3/6/s2.png)

-Match the specific JSON element with the regex statement:
+Verify JSON element matches regex statement:

 1. Content to inspect: Only included elements
 2. Included elements: /numrecords
 3. Match type: Matches pattern from regex pattern set
-4. Regex pattern set: (previosly created pattern set matching numbers 1-100)
+4. Regex pattern set: number-1-to-100
 5. Text transformation: None
 6. Oversize handling: Continue
 ![1.1](/images/3/6/s2b.png)
-#### Then
+#### Match action

 1. Action: Block
-2. Custom response: Enable (checked)
+2. Custom response: Enable
 3. Response Code: 400
-4. Click on Add rule
+4. Click Add rule

 ![1.1](/images/3/6/then.png)
-#### Rule priority
+#### Set rule priority

-1. On the Set rule priority page, click on Save
+1. Click Save on the Set rule priority page.

 ![1.1](/images/3/6/prio_s1.png)
-2. On the Rules tab, verify that the new custom rule is now listed
+2. On the Rules tab, verify that the new custom rule has been added successfully and listed.

-3. You have completed adding the custom rule that checks JSON values in the body of the request and protects your API against incorrect usage.
-You are now ready to test the protection.

-#### Evaluate protection effectiveness
-Use both manual and automated testing methods to evaluate the effectiveness of the new rule in your ACL:
+#### Assess the effectiveness of the protection

-1. Use manual scanning from the Evaluate section.
-Validate that API Misuse test is passing.
+1. Perform a manual scan from the Evaluate section and ensure that the API Misuse test passes successfully.

 ![1.1](/images/3/6/e_s1.png)

-2. Review the workshop dashboard and verify that the API Misuse automated scan is passing (the test should be color-coded green).
-Refer to the Evaluate section for instructions.
+2. Review the workshop dashboard to verify that the API Misuse automated test has passed.

 ![1.1](/images/3/6/e_s2.png)